duckdb/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

 ---

-_TLDR: DuckDB, a free and open source analytical data management system, can efficiently run SQL queries directly on Pandas DataFrames._
+_TL;DR: DuckDB, a free and open source analytical data management system, can efficiently run SQL queries directly on Pandas DataFrames._

 Recently, an article was published [advocating for using SQL for Data Analysis](https://hakibenita.com/sql-for-data-analysis).
 Here at team DuckDB, we are huge fans of [SQL](https://en.wikipedia.org/wiki/SQL).
 It is a versatile and flexible language that allows the user to efficiently perform a wide variety of data transformations, without having to care about how the data is physically represented or how to do these data transformations in the most optimal way.